About The Billie Jean King Cup

-Fed Cup is the largest international women's team sport in the world, with more than 100 nations competing each year.
+The Billie Jean King Cup, formerly known as Fed Cup, is the largest international women's team sport in the world, with more than 100 nations competing each year.

-The U.S. team has won 17 Fed Cup championships and carries with it more than 50 years of tradition, led by a group of women who play each tie with patriotic pride and passion.
+Dating back to the competition's inception in 1963, Team USA has won a record 18 championships and carries with it more than 50 years of tradition, led by a group of women who play each tie with patriotic pride and passion.

-Several of the greatest female players of all time have represented the U.S. in Fed Cup play, including Serena Williams, Martina Navratilova, who never lost in 15 singles matches; and Chris Evert, who holds the U.S. record for the most matches player (42) and the most consecutive Fed Cup matches won (35).
+Several of the greatest female players of all time have represented the U.S. in Billie Jean King Cup play, including Serena Williams and Venus Williams; Martina Navratilova, who never lost in 15 singles matches; and Chris Evert, who holds the U.S. record for the most matches player (42) and the most consecutive Fed Cup matches won (35).

-The format for a Fed Cup tie is as follows: two singles matches on Saturday, featuring each nation's No. 1 versus the other nation's No. 2, followed on Sunday by two reverse singles matches (No. 1 vs. No 1, No. 2 vs. No. 2), capped by the decisive doubles match.
+The format for a Billie Jean King Cup tie is as follows: two singles matches on Saturday, featuring each nation's No. 1 versus the other nation's No. 2, followed on Sunday by two reverse singles matches (No. 1 vs. No 1, No. 2 vs. No. 2), capped by the decisive doubles match.

 Starting with the 2021 event (after the postponement of the 2020 event), a new Fed Cup Finals format will be introduced, creating a "World Cup of Tennis" that features 12 teams competing in a six-day tournament.